learning-zone/css-basics/scss-questions.md

   text-decoration: none;
 }
 ```
-* **Partials**: The partial Sass files contain little snippets of CSS that can be included in other Sass files.
+**iii) Partials**: The partial Sass files contain little snippets of CSS that can be included in other Sass files.
 This is a great way to modularize your CSS and help keep things easier to maintain.
 A partial is a Sass file named with a leading underscore.
 You might name it something like `_partial.scss`.
 The underscore lets Sass know that the file is only a partial file and that it should not be generated into a CSS file.
 Sass partials are used with the `@use` rule.

-* **Modules**: This rule loads another Sass file as a module, which means we can refer to its variables, mixins, and functions in our Sass file with a namespace based on the filename.
+**iv) Modules**: This rule loads another Sass file as a module, which means we can refer to its variables, mixins, and functions in our Sass file with a namespace based on the filename.
 Using a file will also include the CSS it generates in your compiled output!

 **SCSS Style**
 ```scss